-I'm a long-time engineer turned engineering manager living in Amsterdam, heading up mobile, web and backend teams.
-I build large distributed systems, mobile apps and other things at scale.
-At Uber, I've shipped a good part of the current payments system - the one that grew to processing around $50B/year in 60+ countries by 2018.
-It's a fun challenge.
+I spent 4 years at Uber, in Amsterdam, heading up mobile, web and backend teams.
+I built large distributed systems, mobile apps and other things at scale.
+At Uber, I've shipped a part of the current payments system - the one that grew to processing around $65B/year in 60+ countries by 2019.
+It was fun challenge.

 Prior to Uber I launched a big bold bet at Skyscanner - after a few pivots, this product ultimately failed and we shut it down.
-I shipped Skype for Web, was the first engineer building Skype for XBox One and built trading software at J.P.
-Morgan.
-Back when Windows Phone started off I created a couple of apps that were popular at the time.
+I was at Skype 2012-2014 building Skype for XBox One, and then shipping Skype for Web.
+Honorable mentions are building trading software at J.P.
+Morgan and building a few pretty good apps for Windows Phone.

 Throughout my career I've been lucky to work with inspiring people, on challenging projects, solving interesting problems.
 On this blog, I'm sharing my learnings on pragmatic approaches for building and shipping successful products/projects, from an engineer and lead perspective.
-You can also read about some of the books that I read and would recommend and check out some of the public talks I have given.
+See also books I read and recommend and check out public talks I have given.

 Here's how you can connect with me.

 I monetize this website in two ways: affiliates and ads.
 I typically make about $100-150/month combined on these two sources - but in rare cases, this can be up to $1,000/month.
 This revenue pays for most of my running website costs: hosting via Ghost ($29/month), analytics via Plausible ($12/month), newsletter via Mailchimp ($80/month) and ConvertKit ($49/month).
 You can see the website's stats here.